tianjialiu/FIRECAM/README.md

 4. Quick Fire Emissions Dataset ([QFEDv2.5r1](https://gmao.gsfc.nasa.gov/research/science_snapshots/global_fire_emissions.php); Darmenov and da Silva, 2013)
 5. Fire Energetics and Emissions Research ([FEERv1.0-G1.2](https://feer.gsfc.nasa.gov/data/emissions/); Ichoku and Ellison, 2014)

 FIRECAM can be accessed through 1) Earth Engine Apps and 2) the Google Earth Engine (GEE) playground.
 While EE Apps faciliates access to FIRECAM for any user (does not require a GEE account), accessing the FIRECAM repository in the GEE playground allows custom exports of timeseries and additional data analysis.
+The latter is also a fallback option if EE Apps is running too slowly.

 ### Ancillary Apps
 * [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for burned area and all available chemical species, partitioned by land use/land cover